-Log in the HLP with the “ohmm” account and add users for each of your group members just as you did for your ohmmkey in Lab 0 (though here the command line is probably going to be the way to go).
+Log in to the HLP with the “ohmm” account and add users for each of your group members just as you did for your ohmmkey in Lab 0 (though here the command line is probably going to be the way to go).

 First, make SVN checkouts in your account on the HLP as described in lab 0.